Thermodynamics of autonomous optical Bloch equations: Tracking correlations

 We have introduced $ \Delta_n\rho^\chi $ and $ \Delta_n\rho^\otimes$:

-So far, this section's analysis has been general for any bipartite system $S-f$ complying with a Magnus expansion treatment.
-Now focusing on the regime of emergence of the OBEs, we explore how the correlations impact the atom (field) evolutions.
+The analysis above is valid for any bipartite system $S-f$ complying with a Magnus expansion treatment.
+Now focusing on the regime of emergence of the OBEs, we exploit the splitting captured by Eq.~\eqref{eq:split_bipartite_dynamics_def} to explore how the correlations impact the atom's (field's) evolution.